 Schedule staff like a pro

-You were offered this management role for a reason, and here’s to We wish you all the success in your new role.
+You were offered this management role for a reason.
 Make your new management job that much easier with a free trial of Deputy.